se-edu/learningresources/contents/elm/Elm.md

         }
 ```

-View it on the elm playground [here](https://ellie-app.com/88GSdxWWVFza1).
+View it on the Elm playground [here](https://ellie-app.com/88GSdxWWVFza1).

 Most Elm apps are written this way, you just keep adding stuff into your model, view, and update as you grow your app.